As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 Katherine’s book, BUZZ, is an interesting memoir about how both her son and she have ADHD which created some real challenges for her family.

-Katherine is an investigative reporter by trade and jumped to do the latest and greatest thing she could do to help her child, and write a one-year memoir on their experience.
+Katherine is an investigative reporter by trade and jumped to do the latest and greatest thing she could do to help her child, and wrote a one-year memoir on their experience.

 Now that you have some background on Katherine and her book, the description leads with a hook: